0x580x540x43/CometDocs/index.md

 * type arg - type is the expected datatype of the argument and arg is a name
 * [type optional_arg] - Square brackets mean that you are not required to pass in a value

-# Environment Functions
+# Enviroment Functions

-### Get Global Environment
+### Get Global Enviroment

 `<table> getgenv()`

-Returns the environment that will be applied each script by Comet.
+Returns the enviroment that will be applied each script by Comet.
 Can be used to create global functions or values in Comet.

 #### Example
 ```lua